katacoda/scenario-examples/environment-usages/kubernetes-cluster-running/finish.md

-Start using the Multi-node Kubernetes environment for your content by setting the `imageid` to `kubernetes-cluster`.
+Start using the Multi-node Kubernetes environment for your content by setting the `imageid` to `kubernetes-cluster-running:1.18`.

 For example: